OuailTayarth/title-safe-app/README.md

 ## Reason for Building This App

-I built this project during my last role as a front-end developer at Rose Law Group, the company I was working at.
-It was part of an MVP proposed to Arizona County, USA, to solve issues in the process of recording property titles for homeowners
+I built this project during my lastest role as a front-end engineer at Rose Law Group.
+It's an MVP web application for a U.S government agency to enable more secure property title recording for homeowners, delivering a workin proof of concept adopted for regional pilot testing

 ## Technology Used: